hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 known to the verifier.
 The linear structure starting at the root issuer and consisting of subsequent issuers involved in delegation is called the *issuer chain*.
-For reasons explained later, an issuer is either an odd-level issuer or an even-level issuer depending on its position in the issuer chain.
-The *root issuer* is always an even-level issuer.
+For reasons explained later, an issuer is either an odd-level issuer or an even-level issuer depending on its position in the issuer chain (if you find this absurd and want to immediately know the reason for this odd-even distinction, read the sub-section "Odd-Even distinction").
+The *root issuer* is always an even-level issuer, since it occupies index 0 in the chain.
 Similarly, the linear structure starting at the root issuer's credential and consisting of subsequent issuers' credentials is called the *credential chain*.
 A credential is either an odd level credential or even-level credential depending on the issuer; an even-level issuer always issues an odd-level credential and vice versa.
-Each credentials in the credential chain is a also called a *link* and has a level which is a monotonically increasing number starting from 1 with no gaps.
-The credential (or link) issued by the root issuer has level 1, the subsequent link will have level 2, and so on.
+Each credential in the credential chain is also called a *link* and has a level which is a monotonically increasing number starting from 1 with no gaps.
+The credential (or link) issued by the root issuer has level 1 (its issued to the issuer at level 1), the subsequent link will have level 2 (its issued to the issuer at level 2), and so on.
 During delegation (credential issuance), the delegator, in addition to issuing a credential, sends its credential chain also to the delegatee.
-A presentation created from the delegated credential is called *attribute token*.
+A presentation created from the delegated credential is called *attribute token*, the term *attribute token* comes from the paper.

 Because the verification keys of even-level issuers are cryptographically different from the verification keys of odd-level issuers, the verification key of even-level